 “Just living is not enough, one must have sunshine, freedom, and a little flower.” – Hans Christian Andersen

-Getting out in nature is so vital for kids.
+Getting out in nature is so vital.
 Not only is the fresh air and physical activity great for preschoolers (and toddlers) but the visual stimulation and opportunities for learning are endless.
+And we can come up with so many ideas for nature walk activities for kindergarten and all ages!

 Things you can do on a nature walk with kids

+Here are so many great nature walk ideas.
 Going on a nature walk or hike can be as simple as walking around your neighborhood to as complicated as going to a special park or botanical gardens.
 There are so many wonderful things kids can explore and enjoy on a nature walk.
+And so many things to find on a nature walk!
 Here are some:

 - Do a scavenger hunt and pre-plan with a list of things to look for on a nature walk